13 Most Asked Questions About Uber as a Successful On-Demand Business Model

 While the freelancers help in providing external strength to the business, the contracted suppliers are more reliable for the business.

-Hence, keeping in mind the frequency of your on-demand service, you should go for investing in targeting whichever supply resources compliments your business to its core.
+Hence, keeping in mind the frequency of your on-demand service, you should invest in targeting whichever supply resources complement your business to its core.

-Talking about Uber, it first started serving the ones that already use the taxi service by launching black luxury car and later introduced its service to the other groups of people.
+Talking about Uber, it first started serving the ones who already used the taxi service by launching a black luxury car and later introduced its service to other groups of people.

-While your business is in its initial stage of development it is important for you to target only a specific audience.
+While your business is in its initial stage of development you need to target only a specific audience.

 More About Author